linux-surface/linux-surface/README.md

 This space contains
 - a [support channel][matrix-support] for general support and
 - a [development channel][matrix-development] for all development related questions and discussions.
-  If you prefer IRC, you can also join in via our channel at [`libera.chat/#linux-surface`][liberachat], to which the matrix room is bridged to.

 ## License
 This repository contains patches, which are either derivative work targeting a specific already licensed source, i.e. parts of the Linux kernel, or introduce new parts to the Linux kernel.